Web credit: The Mouth Matters

 Flossing benefits more than oral health:

-5. Soothe Arthritis Pain: If you suffer from joint pain and inflammation due to existing arthritis or joint troubles, flossing may help prevent further joint irritation and even infection that can spread from inflamed gums to major joints via the bloodstream.
-So if you notice increased joint pain, try flossing to see if it soothes your arthritis symptoms.
+5. Soothe Arthritis Pain: If you suffer from joint pain and inflammation due to existing arthritis or joint troubles, flossing may help prevent further joint irritation and infection that can spread from inflamed gums to major joints via the bloodstream.
+So, if you notice increased joint pain, try flossing to see if it soothes your arthritis symptoms.

 6. Reduces Risk of Alzheimer’s: As children, we heard that taking good care of your teeth when you were young would be beneficial in old age.
-Well, it turns out that adage referred to more than keeping your pearly whites intact.
+Well, that adage referred to more than keeping your pearly whites intact.
 Studies now link tooth decay and tooth loss before the age of 35 to a heightened risk of Alzheimer’s disease.

 Have a fabulous week,